dwvicy/dwvicy/README.md

 ## things i do

+* graduate teaching assistant in hci and ux prototyping at ut austin
 * [figma community advocate](https://figma.com) at friends of figma, austin, tx
 * i have a show on twitch called ```coffee br with dwvicy```
 * writing a weekly newsletter called [michispotlight](https://michispotlight.substack.com) helping students navigate their career in tech.